 “As an Amazon Associate I earn from qualifying purchases.”

-Toothache plant is one of the strangest plants I have ever grown.
-It can be grown either as an ornamental or medicinal plant.
+Toothache plant is one of the most unique plants that I have ever grown.
+This beautiful plant can be grown either as an ornamental or medicinal plant.
 You won’t believe what these petal-less plants can do to your mouth.
 Here is how you can grow your own buzz buttons.

 Plant type | Medicinal flower |